Are you writing your SEO copy based on the latest information?

 – Does the content provide the reader valuable information?

-Google’s Panda update spanked sites with “thin,” low-quality content that was poorly written.
-Before you upload your page, ask yourself if the content answers your reader’s questions and is informative.
+Google spanks sites with “thin,” low-quality content that’s poorly written.
+Before you upload your page, ask yourself if the content answers your reader’s questions.
 If you find that you’re focusing more on the keyphrase usage than the actual content, rewrite the page.

 – Did you use bullet points where appropriate?